disruptiveplanets/AIME/data/cad-speed/readme.md

 ## March 31

 Vel times 2 worked today, and times 0.5 will likely be tomorrow.
 Uncertainty is bad, but hopefully it will get better.

+## April 1

+Compiled last cadence test today.
+Should be able to write the cadence section and appendix.